natecoderman/parser-project/README.md

 In the case no proof is possible, the intermediate steps will simply be "???"

 ## Results
+Below is an example of the printback feature.
+As seen, all excess comments and formating are removed.
 ![pic](pics/printback.png)

-Here is an example of the printback feature.
-As seen, all excess comments and formating are removed.
+The next image shows the prover being used on moreproofs.ml.
+The first proof is an example of a failiure case, outputting "???".
+The next two proofs both go through, and output a series of steps based on previous proofs and axioms.

 ![pic](pics/simple.png)